pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 # Clocks

-In physics and most of life we [measure time](https://en.wikipedia.org/wiki/Time_in_physics) with a clock ``C`` [^1].
+We think of a clock as a device to [measure time](https://en.wikipedia.org/wiki/Time_in_physics)   [^1].
 An event sequence ``\;S = \{e_1, e_2, ..., e_n\}\;`` has measured times ``\;t_1 < t_2 < ... < t_n``.
-From that order we draw inferences about causality and dependencies.
+From that order we draw inferences about causality.

 A [`Clock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Clocks-1) in `DiscreteEvents` schedules events and triggers them at given times or under given conditions.
 It doesn't measure time, it "owns" time.
-We can create clocks, run them for a while, stop time, step through time, skip from event to event, change event sequences … With it we can create, model or simulate discrete event systems (DES).
+We can create a clock, run it for a while, stop time, step through time, skip from event to event, change event sequences … With it we can create, model or simulate discrete event systems (DES).

 ## Virtual clocks

-Virtual clocks are not constrained by physical time.
-They don't have to wait an hour for the next event to occur, but can right jump to it.
-Time is only a number and the computer executes an event sequence as fast as possible.
+A virtual clocks is not constrained by physical time.
+It doesn't have to wait a physical time period for the next event to occur, but can right jump to it.
+For it time is only a number and it executes an event sequence as fast as possible.

 ```julia
 julia> using DiscreteEvents